lightspaceliam/grpc-poc/ReadMe.md

 After a couple of months of working with a .NET Core flavoured version of gRPC, I decided to explore a little deeper to get a better understanding of how everything worked and try to resolve other issues such as:

-1. Understanding why gRPC does not supporting nullable model properties
+1. How to support nullable Model/Protobuf properties without adding custom  validation
-2. The requirement for duplicating the .proto contract across multiple .NET projects
+2. Reuse the .proto/Protobuf contract across multiple .NET projects

 ## Nullable Support